DoughnutsNCookies/Bridg3-Hackathon-ReSuipt/README.md

 ### Customer frontend

-This will host the customer frontend on localhost at port `5174`
+This will host the customer frontend on localhost at port `5173`.
+If you've already hosted the merchant frontend from earlier, then it will default to port `5174` instead.

 ```bash
 cd customer-frontend